Paying for a care home

 My income and assets are worth less than £23,250

-If you income and assets (including property) are worth less than £23,250 you may be able to get support from us.
+If your income and assets (including property) are worth less than £23,250 you may be able to get support from us.

-To work out how much you might have to pay we will carry out a community care and financial assessment.
+To work out how much you might have to pay we will carry out a care and support needs assessment and a financial assessment.
 This will look at:

 • your needs